buildpacks/rfcs/text/0000-landing-page.md

 # Summary
 [summary]: #summary

-People interested in the project don't have a central place to go for information.
-This RFC proposes the creation of a community or "landing page" repo at `buildpacks/buildpacks` with high level information about the project including key personel, governance, guidelines for contributions, meeting schedules, etc.
+Prospective contributors to the project don't have a central place to go for information.
+This RFC proposes the creation of a community or "landing page" repo at `buildpacks/community` with high level information about the project including key personel, governance, guidelines for contributions, meeting schedules, etc.

-**Outcomes**
+# Outcomes
 [outcomes]: #outcomes

  - New contributors feel welcomed.
- - A new contributor or user of the project can easily find what they want, join the slack, WG meetings, and immediately contribute pull-requests, RFCs, and issues.
+ - A new contributor can easily find information they want about the project, can join the slack and WG meetings, and can quickly contribute pull-requests, RFCs, and issues.

 # Motivation
 [motivation]: #motivation

 A major part of the success of the CNB project will necessitate growing contributors beyond the current core.
-As new people learn about the project and want to use it or contribute, we need a friendly central landing place where all the information _about_ the project is housed.
+As new people learn about the project and want to contribute, we need a friendly central landing place where all the information _about_ the project is housed.

 # What it is
 [what-it-is]: #what-it-is

-This RFC proposes the creation of a project landing page that will be house at `buildpacks/buildpacks`.
+This RFC proposes the creation of a project landing page that will be house at `buildpacks/community`.
-It will have a central `readme.md` that included the following information and links to documents that provide more details if and when that's necessary
+It will have a central `README.md` that included the following information and links to documents that provide more details if and when that's necessary:

 - Purpose of the project and high level overview including some canonical talk from youtube, etc
 - Technical overview, including guides to the various components of the projects and links to their respective repos
-- Project and community overview, including key personel, governance structures, link to slack, calendar links, and links to a contribution guide (this document is likely sufficiently detailed as to necessitate a seperate document beloew)
+- Project and community overview, including key personel, governance structures (links to `GOVERNANCE.MD`), link to slack, calendar links, and links to a contribution guide (this document is likely sufficiently detailed as to necessitate a seperate document beloew)
-- `contributing.md` which details the RFC process and various other pieces of information about how to get started contributing to the project
+- `CONTRIBUTING.md` which details the RFC process and various other pieces of information about how to get started contributing to the project
 - Ecosystem overview with links to various platforms, builders, adoptions, etc. to give a sense of the scope of the community beyond the immediate CNB project
+- `GOVERNANCE.md` which thoroughly lays out how the project runs from a governance standpoint

+Any current information from https://github.com/buildpacks/resources will get ported over and that repo will be retired.

 # Alternatives
 [alternatives]: #alternatives

 - Keep doing what we're doing
+- Add a "contributing" section to `buildpacks.io`

 # Prior Art
 [prior-art]: #prior-art